🔍 공개 퀴즈 검색

 2. Only plants in an area

-4. Individuals of the same species in the same area at the same time ✓
+4. Same species individuals in one area at one time ✓

 Ecosystems can be: